 Gender equity is the process of giving women and men the resources that they need to succeed in life.
 Gender equity recognises the diversity of disadvantage experienced by women and directs resources accordingly in order to reach equality.

 In the SMR, we consistently see gender inequality based on employment type between women and men, with higher rates of women employed on a part-time basis, while a very small percentage of men are employed on a part-time basis.
-ABS census data from 2011 demonstrated that Mornington Peninsula and Bayside had the highest gender inequality in the region with 50% of women in part-time work compared to only 20% of men in these LGAs.
+ABS census data from 2016 demonstrated that Mornington Peninsula had the highest gender inequality in the region with 52.6% of women in part-time work compared to only 21.3% of men.

 ABS census data from 2016 demonstrated clear gender inequality in the proportion of women and men who earn below the minimum weekly wage (that is, $0 -$649 pw) across the SMR.
 In our region, the proportion of women earning below the minimum weekly wage was consistently higher than men.
 There were six LGAs in which the proportion of women earning below the minimum weekly wage exceeded the state average.

 Across the SMR, the largest proportion of our population is aged between 25 and 44 years with females and males across the region accounting for between 20% and 22% of the population, respectively.
 Applying a gendered lens, we know that in Victoria women are particularly at risk of violence aged between 15 and 50 years of age3.

 The SMR also has a larger proportion of females aged over 65 years (F= 16.6%, M= 14.4%) 4.
 Older women are increasingly living in poverty due to the accumulative impacts of gender inequality throughout life including lack of superannuation, gender pay gap, unpaid care in the home and a lack of supportive systems 5.

 The indicators measure a mother’s health, wellbeing of her children, her education, the family’s economic status and SES.